 Ans.
-Mr. A is eligible for input tax credit on inputs held in stock and inputs contained in semi-finished or finished goods held in stock and capital goods (reduced by such percentage points as may be prescribed) as on 30th July, 2017.
+Mr. A is eligible for input tax credit on inputs held in stock and inputs contained in semi-finished or finished goods held in stock and capital goods (reduced by such percentage points as has been prescribed by the ITC Rules) as on 30th July, 2017.
+The Input Tax Credit on capital goods shall be claimed after reducing the tax paid on such capital goods by five percentage points per quarter of a year or part thereof from the date of invoice or such other documents on which the capital goods were received by the him.

 Q 27.
-Mr. B applies for voluntary registration on 5th June, 2017 and obtained registration on 22nd June, 2017.
-Mr. B is eligible for input tax credit on inputs in stock as on.....
+Mr. B applies for voluntary registration on 5th July, 2017 and obtained registration on 22nd July, 2017.
+Mr. B is eligible for input tax credit on inputs in stock as on......

 Ans.
-Mr. B is eligible for input tax credit on inputs held in stock and inputs contained in semi-finished or finished goods held in stock as on 21st June, 2017.
+Mr. B is eligible for input tax credit on inputs held in stock and inputs contained in semi-finished or finished goods held in stock as on 21st July, 2017.
+This is subject to the further condition that the invoices pertaining to such inputs should not be more than a year old.
 Mr. B cannot take input tax credit in respect of capital goods.

 Q 28.
 What would happen to the input tax credit availed by a registered person who opts for composition scheme or where the goods or services or both supplied by him become wholly exempt?

 Ans.
-The registered person has to pay an amount equal to the input tax credit in respect of stocks held on the day immediately preceding the date of exercise of option or date of exemption.
-In respect of capital goods, the payable amount would be calculated by reducing by a prescribed percentage point.
-The payment can be made by debiting electronic credit ledger, if there is sufficient balance in the credit ledger, or by debiting electronic cash ledger.
-If any balance remains in the credit ledger, it would lapse.
+The registered person has to pay an amount equal to the input tax credit in respect of stocks held and inputs contained in semi-finished or finished goods held in stock on the day immediately preceding the date of exercise of option or date of exemption.
+The ITC on inputs shall be calculated proportionately on the basis of corresponding invoices on which credit had been availed by the registered person on such input.
+In respect of capital goods held in stock the input tax credit involved in the remaining useful life in months shall be computed on pro-rata basis, taking the useful life as 5 years.
+Assume capital goods have been in use for 4 years, 6 months and 15 The useful remaining life in months will be 5 months ignoring the part of the month.
+If ITC on such capital goods is taken as C, ITC attributable to the remaining useful life will be C multiplied by 5/60.
+This would be the amount payable on capital goods.
+The ITC amount shall be determined separately for integrated tax, central tax and state tax.
+The payment can be made by debiting electronic credit ledger, if there is sufficient balance in the said ledger, or by debiting electronic cash ledger.
+If any balance remains in the electronic credit ledger, it would lapse.